-Anyone who works shifts will agree that, to varying extents, shift work is bad for your health.
+Anyone who works shifts will agree that shift work is bad for your health.
 How bad it is, depends on many factors.
 However, the implications for doctors and nurses who work shifts are particularly serious.
 Medical mistakes – many of which go unreported and can sometimes even be fatal – and the personal risks that shift work exposes them to on a regular basis, are as alarming as they are unacceptable in any modern health system.

 Shift work as a carcinogen